-The Growth Management Act requires local governments to protect five types of critical areas: important fish and wildlife habitat areas, wetlands, critical aquifer recharge areas, frequently flooded areas; and geologically hazardous areas, (such as bluffs).Grays Harbor County’s critical areas regulations are a response to that law – they regulate how development and redevelopment can safely occur on lands that contain critical areas.
+The Growth Management Act (GMA) requires local governments to protect five types of critical areas: fish and wildlife habitat areas, wetlands, critical aquifer recharge areas, frequently flooded areas, and geologically hazardous areas (such as bluffs).
+The Grays Harbor County’s Critical Areas Ordinance is a response to GMA requirements – regulating how development and redevelopment can safely occur on lands that contain critical areas.

-2017 Update to the Critical Areas Ordinance
+2018 Update to the Critical Areas Ordinance

 Any person desiring to express their views in writing, request additional information, or be notified of the action taken on this update should contact the Grays Harbor County Planning Division, Attn.
 CAO UPDATE, 100 W. Broadway, Ste.
 31, Montesano, WA 98563 or by email to email@example.com.